Memorial Hall Library

 - 1966 - the Reading Room was extended

-- 1988 - ground breaking ceremony for completion of a rear wing that more than doubled the size of the library: the old section was 20,000 square feet in size; the addition was 30,000 square feet.
+- 1988 - On October 30, a ground breaking ceremony for completion of a rear wing that more than doubled the size of the library: the old section was 20,000 square feet in size; the addition was 30,000 square feet.

 - 2013 - new patio completed with tables, chairs, and plantings